Holiday Weekend Drivers Beware

 That's not all: The Council also predicts 40,900 will suffer injuries in crashes.
 These numbers are based on accident totals from recent years and the trends developing with traffic during 2014.
-You can see their research and methods here.

 The President and CEO of the NSC said in a statement that they release these estimates to keep attention on the risks of holiday travel.
 For those travelling during the weekend, they've stressed a few tips for staying safe on the road:

 - Avoid all cell phone use, handheld or hands-free.

 - Secure children with appropriate seats and belts.

 - Designate a driver if you've had even one drink.

 - Drive cautiously, especially in bad weather.

 In an effort to shrink the NSC's scary stats, state police are clamping down on seatbelt violators, particularly during this weekend.
 These violations are only secondary offenses in PA for drivers over 18, but teenage drivers can be pulled over and ticketed if they are not buckled up.